 YOU MAY (ALREADY) BE A CRIMINAL

-There was a time that the expression “don’t make a federal case of it” actually had meaning, when only the serious stuff – liking stopping mobsters with tax evasion cases and busting big trusts – became a federal offense.
+There was a time that the expression “don’t make a federal case of it” actually had meaning, when only the serious stuff – like stopping mobsters with tax evasion cases and busting big trusts – became a federal offense.
 No more.

 Now, the feds go after people about 60,000 times a year for any of over 4,000 different criminal offenses, a number that does not even include federal rules that themselves have been criminalized, like the one in today’s case.

 Today’s example is a textbook case.
 Roy P. Hinkson is a 69-year-old Purple Heart recipient who never faced any criminal charges in his life.
 That changed on November 15, 2014, when the U.S. Forest Service charged Roy with the misdemeanor crime of building a camp on National Forest System land without a permit, in violation of 36 CFR § 261.10(a), a misdemeanor punishable by a $500.00 fine and six months in jail.

 It used to be easy.
 You’d don a mask and a gun, rob a bank, and make off with the loot.
 You enjoyed the thrill of knowing you had been really, really bad.
 Roy missed out on that.

 A number of commentators – including Alex Kozinski, a judge on the 9th Circuit Court of Appeals (until he was driven off by political correctness run amok) – have complained about the overcriminalization of America.
 With so many thousands of statutes and thousands more rules that have been criminalized, just about everyone can commit three felonies a day without breaking a sweat.

 Roy found out just how much living a clean life got him, and how little his government appreciated his taking a bullet in Vietnam.